Also Serving Phoenix, Paradise Valley, & Mesa

 Your New Look

 Dr. Weinrach will make every effort to make your scars as inconspicuous as possible.
-However, it is important to remember that mastopexy scars are permanent.
+However, it is important to remember that breast lift mastopexy scars are permanent.
 While certainly noticeable immediately after surgery, with time they gradually become less obvious, sometimes eventually fading to thin white lines.
-The scars are designed to they are low on the breast, so they are not visible when wearing low-cut tops.
+The scars are designed so they are low on the breast, so they are not visible when wearing low-cut tops.